 NGC 6752, also known as the Great Peacock Globular or the Pavo Cluster, is a globular cluster in the constellation Pavo.

 It is the fourth-brightest globular cluster in the sky, after Omega Centauri, 47 Tucanae and Messier 22, respectively.
-It is best seen from June to October in the Southern Hemisphere.
+Best seen from June to October in the Southern Hemisphere.

-The total exposure time of this image for all of the LRGB filters was 6 hours and 2 minutes.
+The total integration time for this image through all of the LRGB filters was 4 hours and 12 minutes.

 Exposures: L:12x300s @ FW:31, R:20x120s G:19x180s B:19x300s @ HCG:62/OFS:25